Mobile social network: Social gaming

 This model is about connecting people through both multi-player and competitive single-player games.
 Mobile devices are always increasing their capacity for graphics performance and computing power, making them capable gaming devices.
 The leader in this category is Zynga, creators of Farmville and Words with Friends, though it has suffered a decline.
 Hearthstone is another popular mobile game where players use monster and spell cards to fight each other.
 Many games also introduce the idea of having another player as an "ally" during game play.
 For example, in Naruto Blazing, players can choose one person from a set of players to be on their team while fighting enemies throughout the game.
 Mobile social networks can also connect people outside of the mobile environment.
-Pokemon Go incorporated augmented reality to allow players to catch Pokémon while together physically while outside.
+Pokémon Go incorporated augmented reality to allow players to catch Pokémon while together physically while outside.
 Players can also battle each other at gyms in various locations in the world.
 Facebook has also integrated games through its chat messenger.
 For example, friends can play chess by sending "@fbchess play" to the other person or basketball by sending a basketball emoji and clicking on the emoji.